We talked in our last blog post about guiding factors for when you’re working out a sales compensation plan.

 - sets performance expectations

-It’s necessary to have the right compensation plan in getting the most out of your sales department.
+It’s therefore essential to have the right compensation plan for getting the most out of your sales department.

 The questions you need to consider for the right plan of action are: